 1. A student who wishes to appeal or register a complaint regarding an official notification should meet with their faculty mentor in an attempt to resolve the conflict.

-2. If the matter is not resolved, the appeal or concern may be submitted in writing to the Associate Dean for Academic Affairs, with a copy to the Assistant Dean for Student Affairs.
+2. If the matter is not resolved, the appeal or concern may be submitted in writing to the Assistant Dean for Academic Affairs, with a copy to the Assistant Dean for Student Affairs.
 This written appeal must be presented within thirty days after official notification of an action is received by the student.

-3. If the appeal to the Associate Dean for Academic Affairs is denied, within thirty days of receipt of the denial notice a written appeal may be made to the COPH Curriculum Committee.
+3. If the appeal to the Assistant Dean for Academic Affairs is denied, within thirty days of receipt of the denial notice a written appeal may be made to the COPH Curriculum Committee.
 Normally the COPH Curriculum Committee serves as the final appeal committee.
 If the Committee is unable to resolve the issue, the matter is sent to the COPH Dean who makes the final determination.